ulyssa/iamb.chat/src/rooms/management.md

 You can create new rooms and spaces using the `:create` command.
-By default, the room is private and unencrypted, but you can use the following flags to configure how it is initally created:
+By default, the room is private and unencrypted, but you can use the following flags to configure how it is initially created:

 - `++space` to make it a space
 - `++public` to make the room publicly joinable